How to Become an Applied Behavior Analyst in Idaho

 The state of Idaho does not currently require licensing for the practice of applied behavior analysis, and there are no proposals or political efforts within the state to begin ABA licensing.

 In many states, the push to license applied behavior analysts has come in concert with efforts to improve care for patients with Autism Spectrum Disorder (ASD).
-Applied behavior analysis is one treatment for ASD that has been scientifically validated, and the epidemic of autism diagnoses in the United States has lead to a huge demand for ABA therapists.
-One in every sixty-eight American kids are diagnosed with ASD, a number that has exploded since the year 2000.
+Applied behavior analysis is one treatment for ASD that has been scientifically validated, and the epidemic of autism diagnoses in the United States has led to a huge demand for ABA therapists.
+One in every thirty-six American kids are diagnosed with ASD, a number that has exploded since the year 2000.

 In lieu of a professional license, many practitioners in Idaho have made the effort to become certified as Board Certified Behavior Analysts (BCBA®s) by the Behavior Analyst Certification Board (BACB).
 The BACB is a national non-profit organization founded in 1998 to handle the needs of states, the insurance industry, and the profession itself by establishing certification, as well as ethics and practice standards.